Education Administration (Main Campus)

 - Resume outlining your education and professional history

-- Three (3) Professional Reference Forms: One each from two building-level administrators, and one from a district-level administrator.
+- Three (3) References: One each from two building-level administrators, and one from a district-level administrator.

 - One copy of valid Washington State certificate (teacher or educational staff associate)